 Legacy of the Linnebrink Light (Legado del Faro Linnebrink) – Inspirational Romantic Adventure.
 When English teacher Cristina Linnebrink leaves her prestigious job and ambitious fiancé to accompany her anthropologist father on a research venture in an isolated island of southern Chile, she little imagines the surprises—and mysteries—that await them.
-While missionary Melissa Travis and Captain Nicolás Serrano provide an oasis amid the desert of oppression, Leonel Nahuelanca, a local carpenter-turned-student, teaches Cristina the island culture while building a needed lighthouse.
-Together they survive a volcanic eruption and track down a long-buried family legend.
+Missionary Melissa Travis and Captain Nicolás Serrano provide an oasis amid the desert of oppression.
+But it’s Leonel Nahuelanca, a local carpenter-turned-student, who teaches Cristina the island culture while building a needed lighthouse.
+Together they survive a volcano eruption and track down a long-buried family legend.
 The truth they discover—communicated through an amazing musical—will light up the darkest reaches of the island and transform the hardest hearts, including their own.

 Desertores Island Group, Archipelago of Chiloé, Chile